Xoneris/weather-app/README.md

 I used this challenge as an excute to try out the new JS framework ripple.
 So my entire learning is just how the framework works.
 Outside of that I didn't really learn anything new.
 I already know how todo state management and api calls and responsive design and all that.

 ### Missing Features

-- The weather Icons displayed is not a accurate representation of the current weather.
-I haven't created logic to determine which icon to display given appropriate weather data.
 - The scrollbar on the hourly forecast looks very ugly and I'd like to eventually replace it with a custom scrolbar that looks nicer.
 - Deafault weather data is currently Berlin, Germany.
 Would be nice if the default would be dynamic based on the user.